anwar1406/c-GNSS/README.md

 5. **LC Phase residual Plot**: Visualize the LC Phase residual against elevation(Antenna Performance) and Skyplot.

 ### Weekly Analysis
+1. **Cycle slip ratio and Multipath plot**: Visualize the daily cycle slip ratio and moving average multipath over the week.
-1. **ZTD Plot**: Visualize the zenith tropospheric delay estimation from PPP-ARISEN and GAMIT to analyse environmental variable performance .
+2. **ZTD Plot**: Visualize the zenith tropospheric delay estimation from PPP-ARISEN and GAMIT to analyse environmental variable performance.
-2. **Positioning Plot**: Visualize the post-processed positioning(repeatability) of a station in a baseline processing using GAMIT.
+3. **Positioning Plot**: Visualize the post-processed positioning(repeatability) of a station in a baseline processing using GAMIT.

 ## Installation